PrincetonUniversity/hpc_beginning_workshop/RC_example_jobs/serial_stata/README.md

 ```

 Email reports allow one to tune the memory and time requirements of future, similar jobs.
 The more resources you request, the longer your job will spend in the queue.

+For more on submitting Stata jobs see [this guide](https://researchcomputing.princeton.edu/stata).